'GAME OVER,' Trump declares, as old Bolton, Schiff videos surface amid impeachment trial

 Trump linked to an interview of Bolton in August 2019 concerning Ukraine policy.
 In the Radio Free Europe/Radio Liberty interview clip, Bolton made no mention of any illicit quid pro quo, and acknowledged, as Republicans have claimed, that combating "corruption" in Ukraine was a "high priority" for the Trump administration.

-Bolton also called Trump's communications with Ukraine's leader "cordial," without mentioning any misconduct.
+Bolton also called Trump's communications with Ukrainian President Volodymyr Zelensky "cordial," without mentioning any misconduct.
 It seemingly contradicted reported assertions in Bolton's forthcoming book that Trump explicitly told him he wanted to tie military aid to Ukraine to an investigation of Joe Biden.
+(Zelensky has said his communications with Trump involved no pressure for any investigation.)

-Separately, newly emerged clips of Rep. Adam Schiff, D-Calif., now the lead House impeachment manager, showed him saying Bolton had a distinct "lack of credibility" and was prone to "conspiracy theories."
+Separately, Fox News has identified clips of Rep. Adam Schiff, D-Calif., now the lead House impeachment manager, in which he says Bolton had a distinct "lack of credibility" and was prone to "conspiracy theories."
 This week, Schiff said Bolton needed to testify in the trial as an important and believable witness.

 "This is someone who's likely to exaggerate the dangerous impulses of the president toward belligerence, his proclivity to act without thinking, and his love of conspiracy theories," Schiff told MSNBC's Rachel Maddow on March 22, 2018, when Trump named Bolton national security adviser.